Tax Day is December 31, 2022.

 Report all of your locations to the correct Clinton Township, Michigan.
 We are Clinton Township in Macomb County, and our zip codes are 48035, 48036, and 48038.

 Your accounts are divided among the five school districts in Clinton Township.
 As a result, your parcel number will end in 016, 017, 018, 019, or 020, each denoting a different school district.

 - 018 - Clintondale Community Schools

 - 020 - Mount Clemens Community Schools

-If you are not sure what account to place a location on, you may either look the address up on our Public Record Data Link or contact us at 586-286-9468.
+If you are unsure which account to place a location on, use our Public Record Data Link to look up the address or contact us at 586-286-9468.

-- Request to Rescind the Small Business Property Tax Exemption Claim Under MCL 211.9o (Form 5618) (PDF)
+- Request to Rescind Small Business Property Tax Exemption Claim (Form 5618) PDF)